pixelshaded/alexander-fisher.com/README.md

 `{"github-oauth":{"github.com":"XXXXX"}}`

-This process takes a sec and since it uses the intermediate image, it will not cache.
+This process takes a sec and since it uses the intermediate image, it does not cache easily.
 This is the main reason it was separated out as another image so dependencies wouldn't have to be rebuilt each time we want to update source code.

 Its main purpose is to get vendor files for the site image, so it's tightly coupled with it.